exakat/php-dictionary/dictionary/incoming-data.ini.rst

    if ($_GET['x'] === '1') {
    	print "You provided a one digit.
 Thanks!";
    } else {
-   	print "No processable data was provided".;
+   	print "No processable data was provided";
    }

    ?>